What’s a “Life Stack”? #

 - LaTeX – I have no real need for LaTeX but it does such a great job laying out documents that I use it anyway.
 Mostly, this is done via Org mode but I also use LaTeX directly when I feel like being tweaky.

-- iTerm2 – I spend a lot of time in a terminal, and I use iTerm2 for that.
+- Terminal – I spend a lot of time in a terminal.
+Apple’s built-in Terminal app works fine for me, now that I’m using Fish Shell.

 - Slack – People enjoy hating on Slack but it really is a wonderful replacement for the tangle of emails and reply-all threads that came before.